cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 ---
 title: "Teaching Elixir"
 date: 2021-06-05T08:34:25+03:00
-description: "Onboarding and whatnot"
+description: "Lessons learnt while onboarding Elixir Developers at PSPDFKit."
 tags:
   - elixir
   - people
   - software development
 summary: |
-  More onboarding content
+  Lessons learnt while onboarding Elixir Developers at PSPDFKit.
 ---

-When I joined PSPDFKit in 2018, I inherited the development and maintenance of PSPDFKit Server, the server-side component of PSPDFKit for Web.
+When I joined [PSPDFKit](https://pspdfkit.com) in 2018, I inherited the development and maintenance of [PSPDFKit Server](https://pspdfkit.com/guides/server/pspdfkit-server/overview/), the server-side component of [PSPDFKit for Web](https://pspdfkit.com/pdf-sdk/web/).

 Initially, I was the only person working on the project full-time.
 With time, the team expanded to a total of 3 people and I moved on to manage the Web Team.